team-charls/charls-dotnet/README.md

 * Use the .NET 8.0 CLI or Visual Studio 2022 (v17.11 or newer) to build the solution file CharLSDotNet.sln.
  For example: `dotnet build && dotnet test && dotnet publish` to build the NuGet package.
- Building can be done on all supported .NET SDK platforms: Windows, Linux, macOS
+ Building can be done on all supported .NET SDK platforms: Windows, Linux or macOS

 ### Code signing the assembly and the NuGet package